colinhacks/zod/README.md

 #### Validating during transform

-Similar to `superRefine`, `transform` can optionally take a `ctx`.
-This allows you to simultaneously validate and transform the value, which can be simpler than chaining `refine` and `validate`.
-When calling `ctx.addIssue` make sure to still return a value of the correct type otherwise the inferred type will include `undefined`.
+The `.transform` method can simultaneously validate and transform the value.
+This is often simpler and less duplicative than chaining `refine` and `validate`.

+As with `.superRefine`, the transform function receives a `ctx` object with a `addIssue` method that can be used to register validation issues.

 ```ts
 const Strings = z.string().transform((val, ctx) => {